usnews/brightspot-cms/docs/documentation/dev-installation.md

 OS X comes with Maven 3 built in.
 Run `mvn -version` to see your Maven Version number.
 If you do not have Maven, [download](http://maven.apache.org/download.html) and install.
 You will need to create your Brightspot project using Maven. *Note, the latest stable release of Brightspot is 2.3.
 You can, however, use the 2.4-SNAPSHOT in your archetype.
 This will build against the latest version of Brightspot*

 Run the following Archetype to create the project structure.
+Note, the GroupID and Project name must not contain spaces or hyphens.
+An example of a GroupID would be com.psddev.brightspot.
+This is your Java package.

 <div class="highlight">{% highlight java %}
 mvn archetype:generate -B \